 1. You need to send in a reading response.
 Before every class except for the first one and the last one, participants will submit a 200-250 word comment about the readings.
-This comment will be a response to a question raised in the previous class and should be sent to me by email (no attachments, please).
-It is due by Sunday at noon.
+This comment will be a response to a question raised in the previous class and should be sent to me by email, with the subject heading "Psych 420 Reading Response" (no attachments, please).
+It is due by Saturday at noon.
 Your comments will demonstrate to me that you have done the readings, and, more importantly, will help structure the discussion we have during class.

 Late reading responses will have a deduction of a letter grade.
-No reading responses will be accepted after Monday at noon.
+No reading responses will be accepted after midnight Sunday.

-2. You need to do a final written assignment.
-In consultation with me, you'll write a brief empirical or theoretical paper on a topic related to the course.
+2. You need to do a short final written assignment.
 More details later.